Iwanian/Iwana-Proxy/README.md

 Hello dear!
-use this app for fastest proxies:)
+use this app for fastest proxies :)